mpokorny/vysmaw/README.md

 ### sample1 (mostly Python)

-This application is trivial in that it uses a callback that selects no spectra.
+The [sample1](examples/sample1.pyx) application is trivial in that it uses a callback that selects no spectra.
 It will run to completion on any machine, even in the absence of an InfiniBand HCA.
 The application will simply print the end-of-data-stream message to stdout, since no spectra are selected.

 If there is no InfiniBand HCA, the library will immediately signal the end of the data stream, and provide error messages to the client in the